Democratic Party (Mongolia): 2013 presidential election

-Elbegdorj won the 2013 Mongolian presidential election on 26 June 2013 with 50.23% of total votes while opposition Mongolian People's Party's candidate Badmaanyambuugiin Bat-Erdene received 41.97%, and Natsagiin Udval, candidate of Mongolian People's Revolutionary Party got 6.5% of total votes.
+Elbegdorj won the 2013 presidential election on 26 June 2013 with 50.23% of total votes while opposition Mongolian People's Party's candidate Badmaanyambuugiin Bat-Erdene received 41.97%, and Natsagiin Udval, candidate of Mongolian People's Revolutionary Party got 6.5% of total votes.

 2016 parliamentary elections

-In the 2016 Mongolian parliamentary elections, the Democratic Party lost to a landslide victory of the Mongolian People's Party, retaining only 9 of 76 seats in the Great Khural.
-While they just lost under 2% of the popular vote, a new electoral law passed by the Democratic Party itself when in Government to promote two-party politics, together with a 14% rise of the MPP, ended up making them lose 25 of 34 seats.
+In the 2016 parliamentary elections, the Democratic Party lost to a landslide victory of the Mongolian People's Party, retaining only 9 of 76 seats in the Great Khural.
+While they just lost under 2% of the popular vote, a new electoral law passed by the Democratic Party itself when in government to promote two-party politics, together with a 14% rise of the MPP, ended up making them lose 25 of 34 seats.

 2017 presidential election

-The Democratic Party's candidate Khaltmaagiin Battulga narrowly won the 2017 presidential election.
+The Democratic Party's candidate Khaltmaagiin Battulga narrowly won the second round of the 2017 presidential election.

 2020 parliamentary election

 In June 2020, DP got only 11 seats of the 76 seats.
 Ruling MPP won a landslide victory in the election.